chrrrs/vue-slack/README.md

-Alt-💬 PKAP - Your work is just one click away 😷
+💬 PKAP - Your work is just one click away 😷
 ======

 University project with a danish software client.
 Our goal is to build a platform which incorporates medical information as well as a direct communication linie between doctors and other medical staff.